Skillial/CCAPDEV-phase-2/README.md

 - Note also that when creating an account (or editing account information):
  - Usernames must only contain alphanumeric characters.
  - Passwords should be 6 characters long, containing at least one uppercase, lowercase, and number in it.
- - MCO3 note: these passwords "should" still be the same.
-(Honestly, the writer does not remember anymore)

 Some additional notes:
  - Caching is implemented in the /index route.
-It's set to expire every minute and should be refreshing (chache deleted) when new posts/reacts are made, and when reacts are changed (vote up to down, etc).
+It's set to expire every minute, and should be refreshing when new posts/reacts are made, and when reacts are changed (vote up to down, etc).
 Post edits by other users (ie, user A is logged in, user B edits a post) will not make user A's cache expire automatically.
- - AJAX has been implemented.
- - Profile pictures should now more consistently work in non-chrome browsers.
+ - AJAX was also implemented for reactions in the newest version of this project.
+ - PROFILE PICTURES WILL ONLY 100% WORK IN GOOGLE CHROME.

 ## --End of README--